 and as the ARB finalizes on-going investigations into more than a dozen specific LCFS issues.

-carefully consider first metrics and then methods for establishing that baseline level of required performance.
+mandated to carefully consider first metrics and then methods for establishing that baseline level of required

 within Title 17 of the California Code of Regulations, the ARB's Resolution 09-31 directed staff to develop a series of LCFS Workgroups